alexpdev/ebookatty/README.md

 Simple utility that extracts embedded metadata in common ebook formats.
 Works on mobi epub and most amazon kindle filetypes.
 Includes a library of classes and functions for dealing with metadata, as well as a CLI to use as a standalone tool.
+It is still a work in progress.

+## Features

+* succesfully extracts metadata from .mobi .kfx .epub .azw .azw3 file formats
+* Extremely simple
+* requires no external dependencies

 ## Requirements